fleckenstein-m/fleckenstein-m.github.io/docs/GITHUB-PAGES.md

 The template:

 - Uses the confirmed `master` branch.
 Update all branch references if you deliberately change the repository's default branch later.
-- Installs Node, Python, pdfLaTeX, and the CleanCV font packages.
+- Installs Node, Python, pdfLaTeX, the CleanCV font packages, and `texlive-bibtex-extra`, which supplies the template's required `biblatex.sty`.
+Checks that the key LaTeX packages are present before building.
 - Runs content checks, builds both outputs, checks TypeScript, and audits CV completeness.
 - Verifies all generated pages and local file references through the project's build script.
 - Uploads only `dist/client/`.